Khurram-Devs/Watch-Hub-FlutterFire/README.md

 # ⌚️ WatchHub – Premium Watch Shopping App

 **WatchHub** is a modern, luxurious shopping app built using **Flutter** and **Firebase**, offering a responsive and elegant interface for browsing and purchasing premium watches from top global brands.
-Designed with scalability and customization in mind, it includes real-time Firestore data, a rich product catalog, user authentication, and a complete profile system.
+Designed with scalability and customization in mind, it includes real-time Firestore data, a rich product catalog, user authentication, cart/wishlist logic, invoice generation, and a complete profile/order system.

 ---